bengarrett/zipcmt/README.md

 zipcmt -help

 Usage:
-    zipcmt [options] [directories]
+    zipcmt [options] <directories>

 Examples:
-    zipcmt --print --nodupes .		# scan the working directory and only show unique comments zipcmt --export ~/Downloads		# scan the download directory and save all comments zipcmt -r -d=~/text ~/Downloads	# recursively scan the download directory and save all comments to a directory zipcmt -n -p -q -r / | less		# scan the whole system and view unique comments in a page reader
+    zipcmt -nodupes .       		# scan the current directory and only show unique comments zipcmt -recursive -exportdir=~/text ~/Downloads
+                            		# recursively scan the download directory and save found comments to a directory
+    zipcmt -r -d=~/text ~/Downloads	# recursively scan the download directory and save all comments to a directory zipcmt -n -q -r / | less		# scan the whole system and view unique comments in a page reader

 Options:
-    -r, --recursive    recursively walk through all subdirectories while scanning for zip archives -n, --nodupes      no duplicate comments, only show unique finds -p, --print        print the comments to the terminal
+    -r, -recursive              recursively walk through all subdirectories while scanning for zip archives -n, -nodupes                no duplicate comments, only show unique finds -p, -noprint                do not print comments to the terminal

-    -e, --export       save the comment to a textfile stored alongside the archive (use at your own risk) -d, --exportdir    save the comment to a textfile stored in this directory -o, --overwrite    overwrite any previously exported comment textfiles
+    -e, -export                 save the comment to a textfile stored alongside the archive (use at your own risk) -d, -exportdir=DIRECTORY    save the comment to a textfile stored in this directory -o, -overwrite              any previously exported comment textfiles

-        --raw          use the original comment text encoding instead of Unicode
+        -raw                    use the original comment text encoding instead of Unicode

-    -q, --quiet        suppress zipcmt feedback except for errors -v, --version      version and information for this program -h, --help         show this list of options
+    -q, -quiet                  suppress zipcmt feedback except for errors -v, -version                version and information for this program -h, -help                   show this list of options
 ```

 ##### Print example